 WHICH STAFF OPTION IS PREFERRED?

-If the Commission does choose to move beyond the Hub-and-Spoke method, EPSA would recommend it move toward a modified Delivered Price Test that the Commission uses for assessing the competitive effects of mergers; this is FERC Staff’s Option 3.
-Specifically, EPSA would suggest the use of Economic Capacity in measuring market shares for market-based rate applications.
+If the Commission does choose to move beyond the Hub-and-Spoke method, EPSA would recommend it move toward an Economic Capacity test (which is a modified form of the Delivered Price Test) that the Commission uses for assessing the competitive effects of mergers;

 Economic Capacity is a tighter screen than the Hub-and-Spoke method as it limits the size of the total market for which a market share is to be determined.
 The Economic Capacity measure differs from Installed Capacity (the measure used in the Hub-and-Spoke method) in two ways.
 First, capacity must be able to be physically delivered – it must be shown that there is sufficient transmission import capability into the destination market.
 Second, for capacity to be included in the defined market, it must be price competitive; that is, it must have production costs which are no higher than 5% above the market price in the destination market.
+Economic Capacity differs from the full-blown Delivered Price Test in the following ways … [move text up from appendix]

 Even with a more narrow market definition using Economic Capacity, the Commission would retain its 20% to 30% benchmark threshold for market share.
+[Is there a credible argument to argue for a 30% or 35% market share threshold?
+If we are supporting a more stringent methodology, is it not justifiable to set the threshold higher.]
 That is, the Commission would grant market-based rate authority if the applicant demonstrates that it does not control more than 20% to 30% of the Economic Capacity in the destination market.
 This threshold is extremely conservative in that it is still far below the level required for Justice Department investigation.
 Our recommendation, therefore, entails a more stringent method for assessing market power.

-When applying the Economic Capacity measure, the Commission should be sure that there are no perverse results in terms of overall policy objectives.
+[per call, this para. to be clarified] When applying the Economic Capacity measure, the Commission should be sure that there are no perverse results in terms of overall policy objectives.
 For example, the Commission should not require the quantification of Available Economic Capacity.
 Available Economic Capacity equals Economic Capacity less some share of suppliers’ native load responsibility.
 The use of Available Economic Capacity may embed a bias against new entry, which is essential for effective competition and should be encouraged.

 In creating a new market-based rate assessment method, FERC should retain the other aspects of the current method that help accurately assess market power and encourage new entry into the energy markets.
 The Commission should maintain its requirement that a market-based rate applicant show it has no transmission market power, can create no barriers to entry, and is not engaging in reciprocal dealing.
 Finally, the Commission should keep the rebuttable presumption established in Order No. 888 that any new generating plants built after 1996 have no market power.

 EPSA’s response to all five Staff options is provided in the attached appendix.

+[I did not raise this on the call but I think we need to anticipate new ideas and keep our option of supporting something new and better open:] As this issue is aired in a NOPR or other type of proceeding, other proposed methods will undoubtedly be proposed.
+EPSA stands ready to review other methods that are proposed as this inquiry evolves.

 IMPOSING CONDITIONS ON MARKET-BASED RATE AUTHORITY?